New supercar club launched in UAE

 PHOTO

-The official launch today of P1 Supercar Life is aimed at the most selective supercar enthusiast who wants a higher level of exclusivity and comfort in the company of like-minded individuals.
+The official launch today of P1 Supercar Life is aimed at the most selective supercar enthusiast who wants a higher level of exclusivity and comfort in the company of like-minded individuals, said a statement.

 Dubai-based Pole Position Group has responded to this demand by designing a custom-made automotive and motorsports destination for members to enjoy from 2023.